datengaertnerei/test-data-service/README.md

 I am using Basic Authentication just to be able to protect the service infrastructure from abuse.
 There is no default admin password.
 It will be generated at first start (see above).

 ## Can I use different API keys for different users? ##
-There is another endpoint ```/auth``` that is not included in the Swagger UI.
-You can get generated user/password combinations.
+There is another endpoint ```/auth/new``` that is not included in the Swagger UI.
+As admin you can get generated user/password combinations.

 ## Your service does not provide \<your data type here> ##